-Water is one of nature’s most important elements, and there can be no life, as we know it, unless water is also constantly available.
-Water follows a constant cycle of evaporation and precipitation, and due to its liquid properties, will always move from higher places to lower places, because of gravity.
-This constant movement of water allows it to always have potential and kinetic energy, that mankind has steadily learned to harness for water power.
+Water is one of nature’s most important elements and there can be no life, as we know it, unless water is also constantly available.
+Water follows a constant cycle of evaporation and precipitation and due to its liquid properties, will always move from higher places to lower places thanks to gravity.
+This constant movement of water ensures that water usually carries potential and kinetic energy that mankind has steadily learned to harness for water power.

 Tidal and wave power can also be considered a form of water power, because water acts as a medium that stores the energy imparted to it by gravity and the wind.
 It is also possible to exploit the differences between salt concentrations in sea and river water to produce energy.
 Temperature differences between water at varying depths have been exploited to produce energy and may be considered a form of power from water.
 The most common form of this power has always been running water, and mankind has exploited this power to grind wheat and other cereals, from a time much before electricity was invented and used.
 In this water wheels were immersed in running water to keep them moving, and this movement was used through gears and other means to drive grinding stones.
 This movement of water in water courses has also been used to form crude pumps to allow water to be pumped to higher levels where it is required for use.